stefanspringer1/SwiftXML/README.md

 ## Handling of namespaces

-Namespaces prefix definitions are only recognized if the attribute `recognizeNamespaces` is set to `true` in the call of the parse functions.
+Namespaces prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse functions.
 An element that uses a defined namespace prefix then gets then name _without_ the prefix (and without the seprating colon), the prefix is separately stored in the `prefix` property of the element (which by defaut is `nil`).

 Note that the namespace definitions are then set at the root element of the document, and prefixes are changed if necessary (note the prefix `math2` at the second formula in the following example):